-No supplemental remuneration is expected to be earned by directors (directors for their duties as such or executive directors for the performance of executive duties) for services rendered in addition to those inherent in their directorship and/or the performance of executive duties.
+No supplemental remuneration can be earned by Directors (Directors for their duties as such or executive Directors for the performance of executive duties) for services rendered in addition to those inherent in their Directorship and/or the performance of executive duties, apart from the salary received by Félix Hernández Callejas as executive of a Group subsidiary.
+It should be remembered that Félix Hernández Callejas is classified as an executive Director on the grounds that he is an executive in one Group subsidiary and Director in another, but he does not perform any executive duties in the Company.